zoxpx/pxdocs/content/install-with-other/docker/stateful-applications/hadoopandhdfs/_index.md

 ![Running Hadoop in containers with Portworx](/img/px-hadoop-docker-containers-architecture.png)

-#### Enable Hadoop to run on a cloud-native storage infrastructure that is managed the same way, whether you run on-premise or in any public cloud
+#### Enable Hadoop to run on a cloud-native storage infrastructure that is managed the same way, whether you run on-premises or in any public cloud

 The goal behind creating a PaaS is to host multiple application deployments on the same set of hardware resources regardless of the infrastructure type \(private or public cloud\).
 This way you get maximum resource utilization for any application on any platform.